thebrandonallen/bp-emails-for-bbp/readme.md

 Send bbPress forum and topic subscription emails using Buddypress' email API.
 Now you have pretty, customizable, HTML emails for your forums.

+Note that BP Emails for BBP sends emails differently than bbPress. bbPress places every subscriber email in the BCC field, and sends one email.
+BP Emails for BBP, asynchronously, sends one email per subscriber.
+This may help improve email deliverability if you have forums or topics with a large number of subscribers.
+Email providers don't always look favorably on emails with large BCC fields.
+At the very least, this should improve page load time when posting a new topic or reply.

 ## Installation ##

 Through the Dashboard.